gchq/gaffer-doc/docs/getting-started/basics.md

 ### Types Schema

-Following on from the elements schema the other necessary schema needed for a Gaffer deployment is the types schema.
+Following on from the elements schema, the other necessary schema needed for a Gaffer deployment is the types schema.
 The types schema allows user defined types for all elements in the graph.
 It can also demonstrate the power of Gaffer as it allows for custom functions classes to be used on the types;